 - Mr. Natural has two large cases full of desserts, about half of which are vegan.
 They also offer custom order cakes.
 They have two locations — one east and one south.

 - Rabbit Food Grocery is an all-vegan grocery in town.
 Their goods are available by mail order, or by free pick-up at one of their weekly pop-up shops around town.
 Pick up a dillo (a vegan version of a twinkie), or grab some hard to find grocery items like vegan graham crackers and white chocolate chips.

-- Red Rabbit Cooperative Bakery makes 6 different flavored donuts including maple glazed with candied walnuts.
-Although they don’t have a store front yet, you can purchase their donuts at multiple Farmer’s Market locations, Wheatsville, and several local coffee shops.
+- Red Rabbit Cooperative Bakery makes donuts and other vegan sweets in a wide selection of flavors.
+You can find their products at their trailer on E 53rd Street near Airport Blvd, at the Mueller Farmers’ Market on Sundays, or at Wheatsville Coop and several local coffee shops.
 Check their website to find out which days the donuts are restocked at each location.

 - The Steeping Room offers two kinds of vegan cookies, as well as a cupcake.
 Enjoy one with a hot tea from their extensive tea selection.
 They have two locations, one on N. Lamar, and the other at The Domain.